geru-scotland/geru-scotland/README.md

 @@ -1,5 +1,8 @@
 @@ a geek programmer, passionated about video games and science @@
 @@ from the Basque Country, with a scottish background @@
-+ game development
-+ game server development
++ game programming with an emphasis on server side development
++ modern web apps
 + machine learning and AI
 + c++
++ cats
-- obfuscated code
+- dirty code
 - php

 # 📖 decided to study Computer Science after many years so this Github will